stvnrhodes/CNCAirbrush/Python/readme.txt

 g05 tilt = Change tilt to the given value (Float between 0 and 1) g06 dutycycle hertz  = Turn solenoid on for the specified Hz and duty cycle
-                       (duty cycle is float between 0 and 1, hertz is float) g07 time = Turn solenoid on for the specified time in ms g0a = Make everything stop
+                       (duty cycle is float between 0 and 1, hertz is float) g07 flag = Turn solenoid on (if flag is 0, turn it off) g09 = Pause/Resume g0a = Make everything stop

 All commands get a response of the x, y, z, pan, tilt positions

+todo:
+send image - DONE
+prevent movement if wrong entry make user see zero
+Round entries
+make units work

 TODO(4/11/2012):
 Add option to change tilt to image size